wp-plugins/sidebar-photoblog/readme.txt

 Tested up to: 2.8.3
 Stable tag: 2.8

-A simple but reliable photoblog plugin for WordPress helps you to share your daily photos on your sidebar easily.
+An easy to use photoblog plugin helps you to share your daily photos on your sidebar.
+With photo archive, nice effects and ability to show random photos.

 == Description ==